EU AI Act: A Practical Guide for Practitioners

 The Act’s extraterritorial scope means that even if your organization has no physical presence in Europe, you may still need to comply if you serve EU customers, operate in EU markets, or impact EU citizens.
 Consider a typical scenario: A US-based software company develops an AI-powered HR tool used by multinational corporations.
 If any of these corporations employ the tool in their EU offices for candidate screening or employee evaluation, the US company must ensure compliance with the Act.
 Similarly, a cloud service provider using AI for data processing must comply if any of its customers are in the EU.

 The implications of non-compliance are severe.
-Organizations face not only substantial fines—up to €40M or 7% of global revenue—but also potential market access restrictions and mandatory system withdrawals.
+Organizations face substantial fines (up to 35 million euros or 7% of global revenue) and potential market access restrictions and mandatory system withdrawals.
 Beyond these direct consequences, non-compliant organizations may find themselves excluded from contracts, partnerships, and business opportunities within the EU market.

 The Risk-Based Framework